rackerlabs/recap/README.md

 debuild -us -uc --lintian-opts --profile debian

 # Package will be created in ../recap_${latest_tag}-<RELEASE>_all.deb
-# RELEASE comes from the changelog in the debian repository.
+# RELEASE comes from the changelog in the Debian repository.
 ```

 #### Manual install